atlopes/csv/DOCUMENTATION.md

 m.CSV.NullValue = ""
 ```

-To import the CSV data, and store the result in a specific cursor
+To import the CSV data, and store the result in a specific new cursor
 ```foxpro
 IF m.CSV.Import(GETFILE("csv"), "tempCSV") = 0
   SELECT tempCSV